deveshSingh06/PCA/README.md

 Using PCA, the dimensions of the MNIST dataset have been reduced.
 The MNIST dataset has been visualized in 2-d by reducing its dimensionality from 784-d to 2-d.
 # About MNIST
 MNIST dataset consist of 60k handwritten images of numbers from 0-9 and is commonly used for training various image processing systems.
-- It can be downloaded from: https://www.kaggle.com/c/digit-recognizer/data
+- It can be downloaded from [here](https://www.kaggle.com/c/digit-recognizer/data).
-- For more information on MNIST dataset, visit: https://en.wikipedia.org/wiki/MNIST_database
+- For more information on MNIST dataset, click [here](https://en.wikipedia.org/wiki/MNIST_database).
 # Steps involved in PCA
 Let X<sub>nxd</sub> be the given matrix.
 To reduce the dimentionality of X<sub>nxd</sub>, we apply the following steps:
 1. Column standardise X<sub>nxd</sub>.